h1kim/QTM-350-Final-Project/README.md

 ## Step 1: Uploading file(s) to S3 in a New Bucket
 The following steps will help you create an S3 bucket in your AWS to upload files od scanned documents.
 1. After logging into AWS services, search and choose S3 in the search bar.
 2. Select create bucket and use a unique name.
+Note that bucket names can include only lower case letters, dots, hyphens, and numbers (For more specific rules for Bucket naming on Amazon S3, see https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html.).
 3. Keep the default settings and select 'Next'.
 4. Create bucket.
 5. Select created bucket from the console and click 'Upload.'
 6. Select your desired file and dragging to upload box.
 7. Scroll down to select 'Upload.'

 ## Step 3: Using Textract from S3
 The following steps will guide using Textract in AWS.